iprashant11/QA-RAG-System/README.md

  Combines factual accuracy (from documents) + natural language generation (LLM)  Handles semantic questions, not just keyword matches  Can work offline (great for sensitive or secure applications)

+Command to run the executable files
+1. First we need to convert the .ipynb file to the .py using below command in cmd C:\Users\prashanti> jupyter nbconvert --to script QAUSINGOFFLINEMODEL.ipynb
+2. now open the anaconda prompt and run the following commands activate the conda environment conda activate rag-env streamlit run QARAGUI.py